espressif/esp-usb/docs/device/migration-guides/v2/tinyusb_msc.md

 ## 1. Do I need to migrate?

 The new version has been redesigned for better maintainability and to enable future feature extensions without introducing breaking changes.
+If you are already using v2.0.0 or later, no migration is needed.

 Potential new features include:
 - Specific settings to define the behavior of the storage medium (e.g., whether to mount on connection);
 - Support for multiple storage devices (LUNs) on a single device.

-## 2. What to expect after migration?
+## 2. Changes Required After Migration

 To simplify the migration process, partial compatibility with the previous API has been retained.
 During the first build, you will see the following warning: